kuronekony4n/expost-tutorial/readme.md

 # Expost?
 What is this?
 Expost is a platform designed to help you easily create and manage lists of links, files, or text in a Directory styles.
-By using JSON or YAML, you have the flexibility to customize your list exactly how you want it.
+By using JSON or YAML, you have the flexibility to customize your page exactly how you want it.
 You can choose from a wide variety of objects options, add images or other multimedia, link to external resources, and even embedding an entire websites.

 ![Comparison](https://github.com/kuronekony4n/expost-tutorial/raw/main/comparison.png)
 See the result here: [Expost](https://expost.pages.dev/)